kainosnoema/remq/Readme.md

 # Remq

-Remq (pronounced 'rem-que') is two things: (1) A [Redis](http://redis.io)-based protocol defined by a collection of Lua scripts (this project) which effectively turn Redis into a durable message queue broker for fast, reliable inter-service communication.
-(2) Multiple client libraries using these scripts for building fast, persisted pub/sub message queues.
+Remq (pronounced 'rem-que') is a set of [Redis](http://redis.io) Lua scripts enabling Redis to function as a durable message queue/topic broker for fast, reliable inter-service communication.
+These scripts, along with some simple client libraries make it easy to build fast, durable message channels with minimal infrastructure requirements.

+**How it works**:

-  - Producers publish any string to a message channel and receive a unique message-id
+  - Producers publish messages to a channel and receive unique message-ids
-  - Consumers subscribe to message channels via vanilla Redis pub/sub for instant delivery
+  - Consumers subscribe to message channels via Redis pub/sub for fast delivery
-  - Subscribe to multiple channels using Redis key globbing (ie. `'events.*'`)
+  - Subscribe to multiple channels at once using globbing (ie. `'events.*'`)
-  - Replay archived messages from a given message-id for failure recovery
+  - Replay missed messages from a given message-id for recovery after consumer failure
+  - Messages are garanteed to be received in-order when consumers use ids properly
   - Able to sustain ~35k messages/sec on loopback interface (1 producer -> 1 consumer)
-  - Consistent performance up to system memory limit (tested to ~25m messages in 4GB memory)
+  - Consistent performance up to memory limit (tested to ~25m messages in 4GB memory)
   - Channels may be flushed of old messages periodically to reduce memory footprint

 **WARNING**: In early-stage development, API not stable.
 If you've used a previous